YuRiTan/azure-blob-utils/README.md

 ```

 ## Note: Authentication
 You can use several types of (Azure) credentials.
-In the example above, the `InteractiveBrowserCredential()` is used.
+In the example above, if no credential is provided, the `DefaultAzureCredential` is used.
 There are several other types of credential classes that you can use as well.
 For more info, please check the [azure docs](https://docs.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python).